Demographics of the United States: Dependency ratio

-The dependency ratio is the age-population ratio of people who are normally not in the labor force (the dependent population, which includes those aged 0 to 14 and 65 and older) to those who are (the productive part ages 15 to 64).
+The dependency ratio is the age-population ratio of people who are normally not in the labor force (the dependent population, which includes those aged 0 to 14 and 65 and older) to those who are (the productive part, ages 15 to 64).
 It is used to gauge the strain on the populace that is productive.
+The support ratio is the ratio of the working-age population to the elderly population, that is, the reciprocal of the aged dependency ratio.